 Stop/ minimize the sale of gas and oil overseas.
 Process and use it here.
 Remove price parity on fuel.

-Develop schemes that require those citizens on welfare ( excluding NDIS, pensions) that can work but choose not to, perform unpaid public service tasks such as school crossings, yard duty at schools, bus duty, litter collection.
+Develop schemes that require those citizens on welfare ( excluding NDIS, pensions) that can work but choose not to, to perform unpaid public service tasks such as school crossings, yard duty at schools, bus duty, litter collection.

 As a matter of urgency develop sustainable industries to address Australia's on-shore re-cycling of recyclables.